pringyy/Explore-MMO/README.md

 This project developed a series of functional and non-functional requirements that conformed to the MoSCow method of assigning priority.
 They can be found in the repository in this directory: planning/requirements.md

+## Application Screenshots

+* An online library of different screenshots from the game can be found here:
+* This highlights different features implemented as discussed below.

 ## Features

 This web application was created using Node JS and Express to hanlde the backend and serve files to the connected clients.
 JavaScript files are passed to the client to handle all the game mechanics.
 This game mechanics were created using a 2D web game framework called Phaser.